 - If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Head.
-The Head will decide, after considering the complaint, the appropriate course of action to take. - In most cases, the Head will meet the parents concerned, normally within 7 working days of receiving the complaint, to discuss the matter.
-If possible, a resolution will be reached at this stage. - It may be necessary for the Head, or their nominee to carry out further investigations. - The Head will keep written records of all meetings and interviews held in relation to the complaint. - Once the Head is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
-In most cases, the Head will make her decision and provide the parents with reasons within 15 working days of the complaint being put in writing. - The Head will also give reasons for her decision. - If the complaint is against the Head, the Chair of Governors or their nominee will call for a full report from the Head and for all relevant documents.
-The Chair may also call for a briefing from members of staff, and will in most cases, speak to or meet with the parents to discuss the matter further.
-Once the Chair is satisfied that all relevant facts have been established, the parents will be informed of the decision in writing, together with reasons for the decision. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this
+The Head may in some circumstances deem it appropriate to nominate a staff member to hear the complaint and manage the Stage 2 complaint process.
+The Head (or their nominee) will decide, after considering the complaint, the appropriate course of action to take. - In most cases, the Head (or their nominee) will meet/speak to the parents concerned, normally within 7 working days of receiving the complaint, to discuss the matter.
+If possible, a resolution will be reached at this stage. - It may be necessary for the Head, or their nominee to carry out further investigations.
+The Head (or their nominee) will determine who should carry out any investigation and this may be someone external to the School. - Written records will be kept of all meetings and interviews held in relation to the complaint. - Once the Head(or their nominee) is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
+In most cases, the Head will make her decision and provide the parents with reasons within 15 working days of the complaint being put in writing. - The Head or their nominee) will also give reasons for her decision. - If the complaint is against the Head, the complaint should be made to the Chair of Governors.
+The Chair of Governors will nominate someone to determine the complaint.
+The Stage 2 process described above will then be followed as if the references to the Head (or their nominee) is to the individual nominated by the Chair of Governors to determine the complaint against the Head.

+• If parents are still not satisfied with the decision, they should proceed to Stage 3 of this